 How Meth and Violence are Connected

 So how are methamphetamine use and violent behavior connected?
 Can meth users become more violent just because of the drug?

-Scientists collected data from interviews of more than 300 meth users.
+Scientists collected data from interviews with more than 300 meth users.
 Is there a demonstrable link between crystal meth and domestic violence?
 The overall findings suggest that it’s not a guaranteed outcome.
 More than half of users who reported violent criminal behavior began that behavior before using meth.
 Therefore, violence may be related to things other than the meth itself.

 At the same time, the study also noted that meth use could have existing exaggerated tendencies toward violence.
 Or, it was attributed to violence through other factors like cravings and paranoia.
 Based upon this study, a meth user becoming more violent includes additional outside factors.

-The study noted that the perceived link between meth and violence might be related to physical or mental health issues and in meth users, often paranoia.
+The study noted that the perceived link between meth and violence might be related to physical or mental health issues and, in meth users, often paranoia.
 Meth paranoia is another symptom of meth abuse and psychological features such as visual and auditory hallucinations and delusions.